Sheik Chinna Moulana

-Sheik Chinna Moulana (12 May 1924, Karavadi, Prakasam district, Andhra Pradesh – 13 April 1999, Srirangam, Tamil Nadu), popularly known as Sheik, was a legendary nadhaswaram player in the Carnatic tradition.
+Sheik Chinna Moulana (12 May 1924, in Karavadi, Prakasam district, Andhra Pradesh – 13 April 1999, in Srirangam, Tamil Nadu), popularly known as Sheik, was a legendary nadhaswaram player in the Carnatic tradition.
 He was awarded the Madras Music Academy's Sangeetha Kalanidhi in 1998.
 He achieved high position through his outstanding control over the instrument, rendering the Krities in the Gayaki style and for his extraordinary style of Raga Alapana.

 Tradition

 Sheik Chinna Moulana hails from a family of music (nadhaswaram players).
 The ancient and traditional art of nadhaswaram playing had been preserved and fostered by the ancestors of Sheik Chinna Moulana, for the past 300 years.
 Following is list of the doyens who contributed to Chinna Moulana's tradition.